Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 0%, so the description must add meaning.
-It explains that cells is a JSON string array and its length should match column count, but does not elaborate on file_path vs output_path or table_index constraints.
-Partial compensation.
+Schema description coverage is 0%, so the description must compensate.
+It explains that 'cells' is a JSON string array and must match column count, and lists parameters and output_path optionality.
+However, it does not clarify file_path (path to .hwpx), table_index (0-based), or output_path semantics beyond 'optional'.
+Adds some value but not fully detailed.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.